 Newchurch – The Pointers Inn

 One of the oldest and most historic pubs on the Island, The Pointer Inn is located in the heart of Newchurch village and is renowned for its fabulous locally sourced food.
-Make sure you try their signature dish, Newchurch Pie; short crust pastry pie, filled with Isle of Wight lamb shank meat, spinach, house potatoes & vegetables.
+Make sure you try their signature dish, Newchurch Pie; short crust pastry pie, filled with Isle of Wight lamb shank meat, spinach, house potatoes and vegetables.
 Behind the bar, they’re just as passionate about first-class fare, holding the coveted Master Cellarman award.
 After a fine feed pop up the road to the Garlic Farm and explore the walkways around their farmland (you can pick up a map, which includes some of the amazing heritage of the site, for 20p in the Garlic Farm shop).
 Trails are around the fields and through the woodland, with garlic and asparagus growing alongside you, and in the summer one field holds a maize maze.
 If you’re feeling lazy you can opt for the tractor and trailer ride instead.
+Visit their website.

 We hope you’re inspired to try one of our best pubs walks on the Isle of Wight.
 After all, what could be more rewarding after a (long or short) stroll than a glass of your favourite refreshing beverage?